 Ushers & Greeters

 Though hospitality is the responsibility of the entire congregation, ushers and greeters are Immanuel's designated ministers of hospitality who work to make sure worshipers' needs are met throughout the course of worship.
 They welcome worshipers as they arrive at the door; they direct people to restrooms and nurserys; they distribute bulletins, collect offerings, and direct traffic for communion; and they offer assistance as they are able if any medical needs arise.
 For those with gifts of hospitality, consider serving as an usher or greeter.
-Connect with an usher or greeter before or after worship for more information, or contact Travis Beck.
+Connect with an usher or greeter before or after worship for more information, or contact the church office.

 Communion Setup and Serving

 Communion is at the heart of Christian worship, a public witness to the death and resurrection of Christ.
 We rely on volunteers to help prepare the communion cups and wafers for Sunday worship and to distribute it to worshipers during the service.
 This is another behind-the-scenes ministry, a great fit for non-musicians and introverts!
 If you'd like to help with the essential task of setting up the communion vessels for worship, contact Marge Solberg.
-If you'd like to share in the simple but holy act of giving Christ's body and blood to your fellow worshipers in the service, contact Kathy Olson.
+If you'd like to share in the simple but holy act of giving Christ's body and blood to your fellow worshipers in the service, contact Kathy McEnelly.